learn-co-curriculum/module-one-guided-final-project/README.md

 1. Build at least three models with corresponding tables, including a join table
 2. Access a Sqlite3 Database using ActiveRecord
-3. Build out a CLI that allows users to interact with your database.
+3. Build out a CLI that allows users to interact with your database
 4. Use good OO design patterns.
 You should have separate models for your runner and CLI interface.

 ## Instructions